 Jeffrey Epstein Sex Trafficking Scandal: How Were His Crimes Exposed?

-Jeffrey Epstein’s scandal is traced back to July 2019 when he was arrested on the charges of sex trafficking.
-Although he was denied bail and remained in jail until August 10, when news broke that Epstein died of an apparent suicide.
+Jeffrey Epstein‘s scandal is traced back to July 2019 when he was arrested on the charges of sex trafficking.
+He was denied bail and remained in jail until August 10, when news broke that Epstein died of an apparent suicide.
 Four years after his death numerous questions about his life, fortune, and crimes float around.

-Read more: Donald Trump To Bill Clinton, Famous Celebrities Who Were Close To Jeffrey Epstein
+Related: Donald Trump To Bill Clinton, Famous Celebrities Who Were Close To Jeffrey Epstein

 Who Exposed Jeffrey Epstein’s Crimes?